Marie-Françoise Bougaran: Imprisonment

-Bougaran, realizing she could not remain with the Robinaud family, offered herself as a servant to the Menou family, and began working for them on November 28.
+Bougaran, realizing she could not remain with the Robinaud family, offered herself as a servant to the Menou family, and began working for them on 28 November.
 One day later, Mr. Menou heard his two-year-old daughter shout.
 When he investigated the commotion, he saw Bougaran forcing excrement into his child's mouth.
 He subsequently fired her and sent her back to her family.
 He also alerted the gendarmes, who quickly linked Bougaran to the deaths of the Robinaud children.

 Before her trial, she admitted to introducing feces into the children's mouths.
 On the same evening, she consumed her own excrement, causing her to vomit blood.
 The bodies of the children she murdered were exhumed and given more thorough autopsies, revealing their true cause of death.
-Upon hearing the results of the autopsies, Bougaran exclaimed, "oh!
+Upon hearing the results of the autopsies, Bougaran exclaimed, "Oh!
 My God!
 I am a great criminal.
 It is I who sent those poor children to paradise before their time!"

 Bougaran's trial, held at an Assize Court in Quimper, was held in April 1866.
 Her lawyer attempted to convince the jury that Bougaran had dementia praecox, and could therefore not be criminally responsible.
-However, this defense failed and the jury found her guilty.
-She was sentenced to 20 years imprisonment.
+The jury rejected the argumentation and found her guilty.
+Although Bougaran was below the age of majority, she was sentenced to 20 years imprisonment.